ckswilliams/modOpenREM/docs/install-prep.rst

 Install NumPy
 =============

 Numpy is required for charts.
-OpenREM will work without NumPy, but charts will not be displayed.

 For linux::